tylerapplebaum/EC2IndexPage/README.md

 Watch the requests roll in across your EC2 instances: `sudo tail -f /var/log/httpd/access_log`

+## Notes
+When adding a new property to display, the following areas need to be modified:
+* index.html
+  * javascript variable
+  * getelementbyid
+  * HTML span
+* item.json
+* bootstrap.sh
+  * new BASH variable
+  * new `sed` entry for item.json

 ## To-Do
 * ~~8/14/19: I haven't yet created a mechanism to automatically post the EC2 instance ID and IPv4 address to the Dynamo table.
 Maybe a simple AWS CLI function in the bootstrap script.
 For now, I've manually added them to test with.~~